cekstedt/LAB-Daily-Journal/README.md

 ### The challenge

-"Learn the basics of working with EJS templates and MongoDB database operations by building your own Todo List web app."
+"Learn the best practices of working with EJS templates and MongoDB database operations by building your own Daily Journal web app."

 ### Screenshot